Greater London Historic Environment Record (GLHER)

 As a public body we aim to cover the costs of these services.
 They are neither subsidised with taxpayers' money, nor make a profit.

 All charges are on a full cost recovery (not-for-profit) basis including the full cost of staff time, including IT costs and administration time.
-The standard unit for charging purposes is 15 minutes with a minimum charge of one hour.
-A quote will be provided in each case and must be accepted, and our data licence signed, before work can proceed.

 What radius do I need for my search area?